AIA, LEED AP

 Read more >

 Having grown up in Rochester, Vermont, Andrea moved home in 2003 from New York City where she worked on various projects with William McDonough + Partners, Flynn-Stott Architects, and the City of New York.
 Andrea has a Bachelor Degree in English from Syracuse University and a Bachelor Degree in Architecture from the Pratt Institute.
 Andrea was on the Board of Directors of AIA Vermont and edited their monthly newsletter for four years, 2003-2007.
-Andrea currently sits on the Board of Directors of the Acorn Energy Co-op.
+Andrea currently sits on the Board of Directors of The Bridge School, and formerly served on the board of the Acorn Renewable Energy Co-op.
 Andrea lectures at conferences throughout Vermont on Integrated Design and Sustainable Design practices.
 She has published several articles on similar topics and has received numerous awards for her work.
 Andrea holds registrations in both Vermont and New York.

 AIA, NCARB, LEED AP Homes